quinn2liu/leetcode-notes/Stacks.md

 - When `c == ]`, then we pop up a layer by returning the current result
 - and then similar logic to the previous case for the other 2 cases

+## 155. Min Stack

+Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+Implement the `MinStack` class:

+- `MinStack()` initializes the stack object.
+- void `push(int val)` pushes the element `val` onto the stack.
+- void `pop()` removes the element on the top of the stack.
+- int `top()` gets the top element of the stack.
+- int `getMin()` retrieves the minimum element in the stack.

+You must implement a solution with `O(1)` time complexity for each function.

+### Key Takeaways
+My main difficulty with this problem was not properly understanding it when reading, but it's actually pretty simple.

+You have 2 stacks, one that tracks the minimum at that "level" of the stack, and another being the stack itself.
+Whenever you append to the stack, you'll check whether this new value is smaller than the previous min.
+If it is then add it to the minStack and if not add the same minimum.

+Then whenever you pop, you also pop the min to maintain the invariant.